 Pesticides have a lot of side effects.

 Heartworm medication kills larvae by affecting their nervous systems.
-Parasites like these have very simple neurology, nothing nearly as complex as a protection dog or a human’s.
+Parasites like these have very simple neurology, nothing nearly as complex as protection dogs or a human’s.
 As a result, personal protection dogs for sale that are given an overdose of heartworm preventative or have an adverse reaction may suffer effects that make them completely unable to work, including:

 - Loss of coordination.